ayohana/help-queue/README.md

 * The `<Provider />` makes the Redux store available to any nested components that have been wrapped in the `connect()` function.

+* In other words, **the `<Provider>` component will give all of its child components access to the `connect()` function**, which is needed to connect to the Redux store.

-* Since any React component in a React Redux app can be connected, most applications will render a `<Provider>` at the top level, with the entire app’s component tree inside of it.
+* Since any React component in a React Redux app can be connected, most applications will render a `<Provider>`_at the top level_, with the entire app’s component tree inside of it.

 * Normally, you can’t use a connected component unless it is nested inside of a `<Provider>`.